ogradyc01/GoldenCheetah/UG_Glossary.md

 `FTP` : Functional Threshold Power.
 The highest power that a rider can maintain in a quasi-steady state without fatiguing for approximately one hour.

 `W'` or `W'bal` : Formerly known as Anaerobic Work Capacity (AWC).
 A fixed amount of work, expressed in kJ, that you can do above Critical Power.
+W'=FRC(functional reserve capacity) W`bal=dFRC in Coggan/Training Peaks.

 `P-max` : maximal power over one full rotation of the cranks.